-Altitude sickness is serious and can ruin your trip.
+Altitude sickness is serious and can ruin your salkantay Trek or other trip in peru.
 The biggest mistake you can make is to fly directly to Cuzco (3326m/10,910ft) and expect to hike the next day.
 Give yourself a few days to adjust to the altitude first.

 Those who ascend rapidly to altitudes greater than 2500m (8100 ft).